 - Freelancers and professionals – In a similar manner, Wix is great for professionals who want to showcase their personal brand.
 It will allow you to cover all the potential bases of highlighting your portfolio, such as taking meetings and even blogging.

-#2 – Weebly Review — The Best for Beginners
+#2 – Shopify Review — The Best for Starting an Online Store

 Here are the best things about Shopify: